-The Geosynthetics Virtual Conference features two Keynote lectures open to all attendees on Tuesday, February 23.
+The Geosynthetics Virtual Conference featured two Keynote lectures.

 Welcome Keynote: Facing Everest Sized Uncertainties